madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 emphasizes a single-couple genetic bottlenecks---an esoteric idea that is nearly unstudied in population genetics.

-But now, **(1) the genetic evidence only rules out a single-couple genetic bottleneck going back just 500,000 years.**  So 18 million years is now 500 thousand years, and a minimum population of 10,000 is now a minimum of a single couple.
+But now, **(A') the genetic evidence only rules out a single-couple genetic bottleneck going back just 500,000 years.**  So 18 million years is now 500 thousand years, and a minimum population of 10,000 is now a minimum of a single couple.
 Almost all the genetic evidence they presented in the past was demonstrated to be invalid,